 Jobs That Work Well for Allergies

 The good news is that there remain plenty of other employment opportunities.
-Allergic Living interviewed two dozen students with allergies about their job experiences and heard largely positive tales.
+Allergic Living interviewed two dozen students with allergies about their summer job experiences and heard largely positive tales.
 The types of work varied.
 Office work – ranging from receptionist duties to data input and social media posting – proved popular, as food issues tended to be more easily accommodated.
 Those with superior computer skills may find opportunities in HTML coding, website assistance and video creation.
 Other possible jobs include working at recreation centers, in retail (sales or stockroom) or as a delivery person.

 Many of the young people interviewed found working as a camp counselor, especially one that caters to children with food allergies, to be a great fit.
 Michael Cuoto, a Massachusetts college student, has worked at Camp Wingate Kirkland in Cape Cod for a few years.
 The camp is completely nut- and sesame-free and accommodates several other food allergies.
 Other benefits are a team of on-site nurses and a whole staff trained to use epinephrine, as well as the fact that this camp is close to a hospital.